-3. Requiring explicit consent would be burdensome both for individuals and businesses, confuse individuals and reduce privacy protections
+3. Requiring explicit consent would be burdensome for both individuals and businesses, would confuse individuals and reduce privacy protections and, in some cases, would be impossible

-The problems associated with over-reliance on consent are widely known and discussed in detail elsewhere and don't have to be elaborated here.
+The problems associated with over-reliance on consent are widely known and discussed in detail elsewhere21 and do not have to be elaborated here.
 Given these problems and the resulting consent fatigue among individuals, adding yet another consent requirement where none is needed will further aggravate the problems.
 Under the 2009 Guidelines, individuals already receive information about the fact of cross-border transfers and already are able to stop any transactions with the business if they do not want their personal information transferred.
 The only new element would be to make consent explicit in some contexts, but without any difference in outcome for the individual.
 To the extent there is a marginal benefit associated with this change, it is outweighed by significant downsides, including the following:

-- Asking for consent for all cross-border transfers is confusing to individuals.
+• Asking for consent for all cross-border transfers is confusing to individuals.
 Requiring this type of consent could mislead people to think that there might be something inherently risky or wrong with such transfers.
 Given the realities of the modern global digital economy where such transfers are commonplace, routine and necessary, this is the wrong message to send to individuals.
-The OPC itself even notes in the section on "What Should Individuals Expect" in the 2009 Guidelines that individuals should "[r]ecognize that transborder flows of information are a fact of life and are very common".
-It is likely that in the 10 years since then, individuals' awareness of global interconnectedness and data flows has only increased. - Asking for consent obfuscates the fact that an organization already has a separate and clear legal obligation to protect the personal data essentially at the Canadian level regardless of whether it remains in Canada or moves to another jurisdiction. - Given how much personal data is routinely transferred across borders in the modern digital and global economy, being asked to consent to every transfer dramatically increases the number of consent requests.
-This would further burden individuals and have the effect of diluting and undermining the effectiveness of consent in situations where it would be meaningful. - Requiring consent for all transfers may result in the unintended consequence of lowering organizations' vigilance vis-à-vis the transferred personal data.
-For example, it could create the impression that an organization's obligation ends with having obtained consent rather than having complied with the necessary accountability requirements to ensure ongoing comparable protections.
-In effect, it creates an illusory defense for less than accountable organizations.
+The OPC itself even notes in the section on "What Should Individuals Expect" in the 2009 Guidelines that individuals should "[r]ecognize that transborder flows of information are a fact of life and are

+19 It seems that the OPC's proposal is conflating transparency with consent in the consultation in that the principal purpose of the new consent requirement would be to demonstrate that individuals have been made aware of the cross-border transfers.
+To the extent there is evidence for flaws in the current approach to transparency on this point, the remedy would appear to involve clarifying the transparency requirements.